1990 Pacific typhoon season: Typhoon Percy (Klaring)

 Typhoon Percy, which developed on June 20, reached a peak of 135 mph winds while located a short distance east of the northern Philippines.
 Increasing vertical shear weakened Percy to a 95 mph typhoon before crossing extreme northern Luzon on the 27th, an area that felt the effects of Ofelia only days before.
 It remained a weak typhoon until hitting southeastern China on the 29th before dissipating on the 1st.
 Percy caused serious damage and flooding in the Carolina Islands and northern Philippines, amounting to 9 deaths.

 Tropical Storm Robyn (Deling)

 The outskirts of the storm brought 244 mm of rainfall to Vladivostok in the Russian Far East.

 CMA Tropical Depression 11

-CMA 11 was an short lived system which hit Vietnam, bringing heavy rains, overall minimal damage.
+CMA 11 was a short lived system which hit Vietnam, bringing heavy rains, overall minimal damage.

 Severe Tropical Storm Tasha (Emang)

-65 mph Tropical Storm Tasha, which developed on July 22 and meandered through the South China Sea, hit southern China on the 30th, 75 miles east of Hong Kong.
+65 mph Tropical Storm Tasha, which developed on July 21 and meandered through the South China Sea, hit southern China on the 30th, 75 miles east of Hong Kong.
 The storm caused torrential flooding in southern China, causing widespread damage and 108 fatalities.
+Tasha caused approximately 391 million RMB (US$71.2 million) in damage.